hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 #### Arguments

 * `annotations` - (Optional) An unstructured key value map stored with the replication controller that may be used to store arbitrary metadata.
-More info: http://kubernetes.io/docs/user-guide/annotations
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/annotations)
 * `generate_name` - (Optional) Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.
 This value will also be combined with a unique suffix.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency)
 * `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the replication controller. **Must match `selector`**.
-More info: http://kubernetes.io/docs/user-guide/labels
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels)
 * `name` - (Optional) Name of the replication controller, must be unique.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)
 * `namespace` - (Optional) Namespace defines the space within which name of the replication controller must be unique.

 #### Attributes

 * `generation` - A sequence number representing a specific generation of the desired state.
 * `resource_version` - An opaque value that represents the internal version of this replication controller that can be used by clients to determine when replication controller has changed.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency)
 * `self_link` - A URL representing this replication controller.
 * `uid` - The unique in time and space value for this replication controller.
-More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#uids)

 ### `spec`

 #### Arguments

 * `min_ready_seconds` - (Optional) Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
 Defaults to 0 (pod will be considered available as soon as it is ready)
 * `replicas` - (Optional) The number of desired replicas.
 Defaults to 1.
-More info: http://kubernetes.io/docs/user-guide/replication-controller#what-is-a-replication-controller
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/replication-controller#what-is-a-replication-controller)
 * `selector` - (Required) A label query over pods that should match the Replicas count.
 Label keys and values that must match in order to be controlled by this replication controller. **Must match labels (`metadata.0.labels`)**.
-More info: http://kubernetes.io/docs/user-guide/labels#label-selectors
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels#label-selectors)
 * `template` - (Required) Describes the pod that will be created if insufficient replicas are detected.
 This takes precedence over a TemplateRef.
-More info: http://kubernetes.io/docs/user-guide/replication-controller#pod-template
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/replication-controller#pod-template)

 ### `template`

 #### Arguments

 * `active_deadline_seconds` - (Optional) Optional duration in seconds the pod may be active on the node relative to StartTime before the system will actively try to mark it failed and kill associated containers.
 Value must be a positive integer.
 * `container` - (Optional) List of containers belonging to the pod.
 Containers cannot currently be added or removed.
 There must be at least one container in a Pod.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/containers
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/containers)
 * `init_container` - (Optional) List of init containers belonging to the pod.
 Init containers always run to completion and each must complete succesfully before the next is started.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/pods/init-containers)/
 * `dns_policy` - (Optional) Set DNS policy for containers within the pod.
 One of 'ClusterFirst' or 'Default'.
 Defaults to 'ClusterFirst'.
 * `host_ipc` - (Optional) Use the host's ipc namespace.
 Optional: Default to false.
 * `host_network` - (Optional) Host networking requested for this pod.
 Use the host's network namespace.
 If this option is set, the ports that will be used must be specified.
 * `host_pid` - (Optional) Use the host's pid namespace.
 * `hostname` - (Optional) Specifies the hostname of the Pod If not specified, the pod's hostname will be set to a system-defined value.
 * `image_pull_secrets` - (Optional) ImagePullSecrets is an optional list of references to secrets in the same namespace to use for pulling any of the images used by this PodSpec.
 If specified, these secrets will be passed to individual puller implementations for them to use.
 For example, in the case of docker, only DockerConfig type secrets are honored.
-More info: http://kubernetes.io/docs/user-guide/images#specifying-imagepullsecrets-on-a-pod
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/images#specifying-imagepullsecrets-on-a-pod)
 * `node_name` - (Optional) NodeName is a request to schedule this pod onto a specific node.
 If it is non-empty, the scheduler simply schedules this pod onto that node, assuming that it fits resource requirements.
 * `node_selector` - (Optional) NodeSelector is a selector which must be true for the pod to fit on a node.
 Selector which must match a node's labels for the pod to be scheduled on that node.
-More info: http://kubernetes.io/docs/user-guide/node-selection.
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/node-selection).
 * `restart_policy` - (Optional) Restart policy for all containers within the pod.
 One of Always, OnFailure, Never.
-More info: http://kubernetes.io/docs/user-guide/pod-states#restartpolicy.
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#restartpolicy).
 * `security_context` - (Optional) SecurityContext holds pod-level security attributes and common container settings.
 Optional: Defaults to empty
 * `service_account_name` - (Optional) ServiceAccountName is the name of the ServiceAccount to use to run this pod.
-More info: http://releases.k8s.io/HEAD/docs/design/service_accounts.md.
+For more info see http://releases.k8s.io/HEAD/docs/design/service_accounts.md.
 * `subdomain` - (Optional) If specified, the fully qualified Pod hostname will be "...svc.".
 If not specified, the pod will not have a domainname at all..
 * `termination_grace_period_seconds` - (Optional) Optional duration in seconds the pod needs to terminate gracefully.
 May be decreased in delete request.
 Value must be non-negative integer.
 The value zero indicates delete immediately.
 If this value is nil, the default grace period will be used instead.
 The grace period is the duration in seconds after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal.
 Set this value longer than the expected cleanup time for your process.
 * `volume` - (Optional) List of volumes that can be mounted by containers belonging to the pod.
-More info: http://kubernetes.io/docs/user-guide/volumes
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes)

 ### `container`

 #### Arguments

 * `args` - (Optional) Arguments to the entrypoint.
 The docker image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/containers#containers-and-commands
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/containers#containers-and-commands)
 * `command` - (Optional) Entrypoint array.
 Not executed within a shell.
 The docker image's ENTRYPOINT is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/containers#containers-and-commands
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/containers#containers-and-commands)
 * `env` - (Optional) List of environment variables to set in the container.
 Cannot be updated.
 * `env_from` - (Optional) List of sources to populate environment variables in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.
 Values defined by an Env with a duplicate key will take precedence.
 Cannot be updated.
 * `image` - (Optional) Docker image name.
-More info: http://kubernetes.io/docs/user-guide/images
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/images)
 * `image_pull_policy` - (Optional) Image pull policy.
 One of Always, Never, IfNotPresent.
 Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/images#updating-images
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/images#updating-images)
 * `lifecycle` - (Optional) Actions that the management system should take in response to container lifecycle events
 * `liveness_probe` - (Optional) Periodic probe of container liveness.
 Container will be restarted if the probe fails.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/pod-states#container-probes
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)
 * `name` - (Required) Name of the container specified as a DNS_LABEL.
 Each container in a pod must have a unique name (DNS_LABEL).
 Cannot be updated.
 * `port` - (Optional) List of ports to expose from the container.
 Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
 Cannot be updated.
 * `readiness_probe` - (Optional) Periodic probe of container service readiness.
 Container will be removed from service endpoints if the probe fails.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/pod-states#container-probes
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/pod-states#container-probes)
 * `resources` - (Optional) Compute Resources required by this container.
 Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/persistent-volumes#resources
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#resources)
 * `security_context` - (Optional) Security options the pod should run with.
-More info: http://releases.k8s.io/HEAD/docs/design/security_context.md
+For more info see http://releases.k8s.io/HEAD/docs/design/security_context.md
 * `stdin` - (Optional) Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 * `stdin_once` - (Optional) Whether the container runtime should close the stdin channel after it has been opened by a single attach.
 When stdin is true the stdin stream will remain open across multiple attach sessions.
 If stdinOnce is set to true, stdin is opened on container start, is empty until the first client attaches to stdin, and then remains open and accepts data until the client disconnects, at which time stdin is closed and remains closed until the container is restarted.
 If this flag is false, a container processes that reads from stdin will never receive an EOF.
 * `termination_message_path` - (Optional) Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.
 Message written is intended to be brief final status, such as an assertion failure message.
 Defaults to /dev/termination-log.
 Cannot be updated.